temporalio/documentation/docs/cloud/tcld/account/metrics/accepted-client-ca/remove.md

 id: remove
 title: tcld account metrics accepted-client-ca remove
 sidebar_label: remove
-description: How to remove client CA certificates from the metrics endpoint of a Temporal Cloud account using tcld.
+description: How to remove end-entity certificates from the metrics endpoint of a Temporal Cloud account using tcld.
 tags:
   - reference
   - tcld
 ---

-The `tcld account metrics accepted-client-ca remove` command removes client CA certificates from the metrics endpoint of a Temporal Cloud account.
+The `tcld account metrics accepted-client-ca remove` command removes end-entity certificates from the metrics endpoint of a Temporal Cloud account.

 `tcld account metrics accepted-client-ca remove --ca-certificate <value>`